 In the end, the poem is, perhaps, a sad meditation on poetic fate — at least, as Akhmatova saw it, given her own circumstances.
-And, it gives us, all at once, the poet’s complex, many-sided relationship with his or her art — one that demands a slavish, inescapable obeisance to an elusive, cruel Muse even as creative standards are at an impossibly high level.
-Yet, the reference to a great poet, who himself referenced other great poets as guide’s and inspiration is a glimmer of hope, surely, because they’ve made it through hell and survived; they’ve managed to secure the Muse’s favors somehow.
-And, that’s enough to keep us creatives going even in the toughest of times, don’t you think?
+And it gives us, all at once, the poet’s complex, many-sided relationship with his or her art — one that demands a slavish, inescapable obeisance to an elusive, cruel Muse even as creative standards are at an impossibly high level.
+Yet, the reference to a great poet, who himself referenced other great poets as guides and inspiration, is a glimmer of hope because they all made it through hell and survived; they managed to secure the Muse’s favors somehow.
+And that’s enough to keep us creatives going even in the toughest of times, don’t you think?

 All that I am hangs by a thread tonight